x-real-ip/is-it-dark/README.md

 ## 🛠 Setup

-You can run the image-light-detector API in multiple ways:
+You can run the is-it-dark API in multiple ways:

 ---